 Full-time gifted program (parallel to rest of school)

 Part-time gifted program (pull-out; parallel to rest of class)

 Curriculum delivery: Acceleration and enrichment (There is an equal emphasis on acceleration and enrichment.)

-What Sidney Ledson Institute says: Founded by a member of MENSA, and currently overseen by a member of Mensa Canada's national Gifted Youth Committee, our program serves to engage and challenge gifted students.
+What Sidney Ledson Institute says: Founded by a member of Mensa (the world's oldest and largest high IQ society), and currently overseen by a member of Mensa Canada's national Gifted Youth Committee, our program serves to engage and challenge gifted students.

 While all schools measure individual progress and achievement in students, they have different ways of doing this.
 For instance, many traditional schools gauge progress through report cards, which give students lettered or numbered grades.
 Other schools, meanwhile, measure progress in other ways, either in addition to or instead of giving grades.
 For instance, they may offer prose-based feedback (i.e, comments), academic achievement reporting, habits and behaviour reporting, and parent-teacher meetings.
 In choosing the right school for your child, take a close look at its policy for measuring the individual progress of students.

 While academics remain the priority for most private schools, many also place a strong focus on a well-rounded education and encourage participation in extracurricular activities such as sports, music, arts, or clubs.
 Involvement in extracurriculars helps stimulate students in their studies, makes them more motivated to learn, and can make school more enjoyable and fulfilling.
 Extracurricular activities can also provide students with a much-needed break from the stresses of academics, while helping them to develop skills and allowing them to take part in valuable social situations.